Green Mountain Gravel Growler, Vermont

 In the summer of 2016, Logan collaborated with Vermonter/New Yorker Joe Cruz to select the best dirt, gravel, singletrack and all but abandoned woodland roads to connect the best breweries the state has to offer.
 That fall they scouted and finalized an incredibly beautiful and tasty five day, 248 mile loop that links 13 breweries, 2 classic brewpubs, and several taprooms and restaurants throughout the central region of Vermont.
 At its heart, the Green Mountain Gravel Growler is a route designed to enjoy over an extra-long weekend on a gravel/adventure bike with hearty 40mm tires or greater.
 Daily mileage is low to allow leisurely tours and tastings.
 Along the way you’ll find abundant climbing, incredible views of the green mountains, rolling farmland and quaint New England charm… oh yeah, and some of the most amazing beer on the planet.

 Thanks to all the breweries who showed us your incredible facilities.
-And thanks to Salsa Cycles for loaning us Warbirds for the outing — a great bike to attack all the terrain that this route dished out.
+And thanks to Salsa Cycles for loaning us Warbirds for the outing — a great bike to attack all the terrain that this route dished out, read the review here.
 And, to Mike Donofrio and company for putting us up and showing us great trails!

 - Classic dirt farm roads, red barns, and holstein cows.